glennjones/webmentions/README.md

     1. `url` - the `source` URL passed in the options object
     2. `links` - all the links fron within the source page
     3. `entry` - the first [h-entry](http://microformats.org/wiki/h-entry) found in the source page

+The response is returned in the following format:

     {
       "isValid": true,